jexia/docs/docs/dataset/README.md

 ```

 ## Related data
 If you created multiple Datasets you can establish relations between them.
-You can do it under Relations menu.
+You can do it under the Relations menu.
 Currently, Jexia supports **1-1, 1-m, m-1** relation types.
 ![Relations](./ds_relation.png)

 When do you need this?
 For example, you can keep users and their TODOs in separate Dataset's.
 With Jexia you do not need to care about external keys and index optimizations to organize all off this.
 All will be optimally managed by Jexia.